0xERR0R/blocky/docs/installation.md

 ## Prepare your configuration

-Blocky uses one YAML file as configuration.
+Blocky supports single or multiple YAML files as configuration.
 Create new `config.yaml` with your configuration ( see [Configuration](configuration.md) for more details and all configuration options).

 Simple configuration file, which enables only basic features: